Financial Aid Scholarships

 The College Access Foundation of California Scholarship (pdf), established in 2005, was created to give financial assistance to students who may not otherwise be able to attend college.
 The recipient(s) must be a full-time, undergraduate student accepted to Eastern Illinois University.
 The recipient of an initially granted scholarship must be an incoming freshman.
 Financial need is the primary consideration as determined by the Free Application for Federal Student Aid (FAFSA).
 Preference will be given to students who are eligible for the Federal Pell Grant.

 Established in 2011, The Leona Stanford Vollintine Charitable Scholarship Fund (pdf) was created to award full-time students pursuing a program of study leading to a career that promotes and assists the general public welfare.
 This may include, but is not limited to curriculums in education, criminal justice, health care, business administration, engineering, and various areas of science - chemistry and physics.
 Recipient(s) must maintain an overall 3.0 GPA and demonstrate financial need.
-Financial need will be verified by the EIU Office of Financial Aid.
-Recipients of the Trust shall be a citizen of the United States of America for a minimum of five years.
+Financial need will be verified by the EIU Office of Financial Aid and Scholarships.
+Recipients of the trust shall be a citizen of the United States of America for a minimum of five years.
 Students who qualify for the scholarship in the previous year shall be given preference for the following year provided they are eligible.
-The scholarship amount awarded to recipient(s) will be in the amount of $2,500 which will be applied evenly between the fall and spring semesters, to the student’s account and applied towards tuition, fees and other educational expenses.
-The deadline to apply for this scholarship is September 20th, 2013.
+The scholarship amount awarded to recipient(s) will be in the amount of $3,000 which will be applied evenly between the fall and spring semesters, to the student’s account and applied towards tuition, fees and other educational expenses.
+The deadline to apply for this scholarship is September 26th, 2014.
 Recipient(s) will be notified by mail.